Jain literature: Narrative, Poetics, and Puranas

 Jaina narrative literature mainly contains stories about sixty-three prominent figures known as Salakapurusa, and people who were related to them.
-Some of the important works are Harivamshapurana of Jinasena (c.
-8th century CE), Vikramarjuna-Vijaya (also known as Pampa-Bharata) of Kannada poet named Adi Pampa (c.
-10th century CE), Pandavapurana of Shubhachandra (c.
+Some of the important works are the Harivamshapurana of Jinasena (c.
+8th century CE), the Vikramarjuna-Vijaya (also known as Pampa-Bharata) of Kannada-language poet Adi Pampa (c.
+10th century CE), and the Pandavapurana of Shubhachandra (c.
 16th century CE).

 Mathematics and Cosmology

-Jain literature covered multiple topics of mathematics around 150 CE including the theory of numbers, arithmetical operations, geometry, operations with fractions, simple equations, cubic equations, bi-quadric equations, permutations, combinations and logarithms.
+Jain literature covered multiple topics of mathematics around 150 CE, including the theory of numbers, arithmetical operations, geometry, operations with fractions, simple equations, cubic equations, bi-quadric equations, permutations, combinations, and logarithms.

 Languages

 The spoken scriptural language is believed to be Magadhi Prakrit by Śvetāmbara Jains, and a form of divine sound or sonic resonance by Digambaras.
 The Jain Agamas and their commentaries were composed mainly in Ardhamagadhi Prakrit as well as in Maharashtri Prakrit.

-Jains literature exists mainly in Jain Prakrit, Sanskrit, Marathi, Tamil, Rajasthani, Dhundari, Marwari, Hindi, Gujarati, Kannada, Malayalam, Telugu and more recently in English.
+Jain literature exists mainly in Jain Prakrit, Sanskrit, Marathi, Tamil, Rajasthani, Dhundari, Marwari, Hindi, Gujarati, Kannada, Malayalam, Telugu, and, more recently, in English.

 Jains have contributed to India's classical and popular literature.
 For example, almost all early Kannada literature and many Tamil works were written by Jains.
 Some of the oldest known books in Hindi and Gujarati were written by Jain scholars.

-The first autobiography in the ancestor of Hindi, Braj Bhasha, is called Ardhakathānaka and was written by a Jain, Banarasidasa, an ardent follower of Acarya Kundakunda who lived in Agra.
+The first autobiography in the ancestor of Hindi, Braj Bhasha, is called the Ardhakathānaka and was written by a Jain, Banarasidasa, an ardent follower of Acarya Kundakunda who lived in Agra.
 Many Tamil classics are written by Jains or with Jain beliefs and values as the core subject.
 Practically all the known texts in the Apabhramsha language are Jain works.

 The oldest Jain literature is in Ardhamagadhi Prakrit and the Jain Prakrit (the Jain Agamas, Agama-Tulya, the Siddhanta texts, etc.).
-Many classical texts are in Sanskrit (Tattvartha Sutra, Puranas, Kosh, Sravakacara, mathematics, Nighantus etc.).
-"Abhidhana Rajendra Kosha" written by Acharya Rajendrasuri, is only one available Jain encyclodaedic dictionary to understand the technical Jain terms in Ardhamagadhi Prakrit and other languages, with specific reference to Jain literature.
+Many classical texts are in Sanskrit (Tattvartha Sutra, Puranas, Kosh, Sravakacara, mathematics, nighantus etc.).
+The Abhidhana Rajendra Kosha written by Acharya Rajendrasuri is only one available Jain encyclopedic dictionary to understand the technical Jain terms in Ardhamagadhi Prakrit and other languages, with specific reference to Jain literature.

-Jain literature was written in Apabhraṃśa (Kahas, rasas, and grammars), Standard Hindi (Chhahadhala, Moksh Marg Prakashak, and others), Tamil (Nālaṭiyār, Civaka Cintamani, Valayapathi, and others), and Kannada (Vaddaradhane and various other texts).
-Jain versions of the Ramayana and Mahabharata are found in Sanskrit, the Prakrits, Apabhraṃśa and Kannada.
+Jain literature was written in Apabhraṃśa (kahas, rasas, and grammars), Standard Hindi (Chhahadhala, Moksh Marg Prakashak, and others), Tamil (Nālaṭiyār, Civaka Cintamani, Valayapathi, and others), and Kannada (Vaddaradhane and various other texts).
+Jain versions of the Ramayana and Mahabharata are found in Sanskrit, the Prakrits, Apabhraṃśan and Kannada.

 Jain Prakrit is a term loosely used for the language of the Jain Agamas (canonical texts).
 The books of Jainism were written in the popular vernacular dialects (as opposed to Sanskrit), and therefore encompass a number of related dialects.
 Chief among these is Ardha Magadhi, which due to its extensive use has also come to be identified as the definitive form of Prakrit.
 Other dialects include versions of Maharashtri and Sauraseni.